Fairness-aware Summarization for Justified Decision-Making: Proposed Methodology

 \subsection{Model Architecture}

-Prior research has exploited word embeddings and Convolutional Neural Networks~(CNN) for sentence classification task~\cite{collobert2011natural, kalchbrenner2014convolutional,heidari2020using, jafariakinabad2019style,zhang2015sensitivity,heidari2020semantic}.
+Prior research has adopted word embeddings and Convolutional Neural Networks~(CNN) for variety of sentence classification tasks~\cite{collobert2011natural, kalchbrenner2014convolutional,heidari2020using, jafariakinabad2019style,zhang2015sensitivity,heidari2020semantic}.
 Kim~\cite{kim2014convolutional} achieved strong empirical performance using static vectors and little hyper-parameter tuning over a range of benchmarks.
 Variations of this architecture have achieved good performance for extractive summarization of privacy policies~\cite{keymaneshtoward} and court cases~\cite{zhong2019automatic}.
-CNNs are fast to train and can easily be combined with methods such as Integrated Gradients~\cite{sundararajan2017axiomatic} for attributing predictions to sentences in the explanations.
+CNNs are fast to train and can easily be combined with methods such as Integrated Gradients~\cite{sundararajan2017axiomatic} for attributing predictions to specific parts of the input.
 These considerations led to our decision to use a slight variant of the sentence-ngram CNN model in~\cite{zhong2019automatic} for decision outcome prediction and membership identification tasks.
-Next, we will explain the architecture of this model.

 Given explanation $X_i$ consisting of $m$ sentences/arguments $\{s_1, ....s_m\}$ to justify decision $Y_i$ for individual $i$, we use Universal Sentence Encoder~\cite{cer2018universal} to encode each sentence $s_j$ to a 512-dimensional embedding vector $v_j$.
 We build the justification matrix $A \in R^{m \times 512}$ by concatenating the sentence vectors $v_1$ to $v_m$: